-Australian Registered Psychologist (Clinical), Member of the Hong Kong Psychological Society MPsych (Clinical) (AU), MSc Mental Health Studies (UK), BSc(Hons) Psychology (UK)
+Australian Registered Psychologist (Clinical), Registered Psychologist and Member of the Hong Kong Psychological Society, MPsych (Clinical) (AU), MSc Mental Health Studies (UK), BSc(Hons) Psychology (UK)

 Marian completed her Masters in Clinical Psychology program with the University of Melbourne in collaboration with National University of Singapore.
 Before commencing her clinical psychology training, Marian completed her first Masters in Mental Health Studies in the Institute of Psychiatry, King’s College London (UK).
-She has trained with Dr Tamara Russell in the delivery of Mindfulness-Based Cognitive Therapy (MBCT) and facilitated MBCT programs for individuals with Bipolar Disorder.
-She has also worked extensively with psychosis patients under the ‘Jockey Club Early Psychosis’ project.
-Coming from a multicultural background and having worked in Hong Kong, the United Kingdom, and Australia as well as Singapore, Marian has substantial experiences working with diverse population groups.
+She has completed her Foundation Course For Teaching Mindfulness-based Stress Reduction Program and has trained with Dr Tamara Russell in the delivery of Mindfulness-Based Cognitive Therapy (MBCT) and facilitated MBCT programs for individuals with Bipolar Disorder.
+She has also previously worked extensively with psychosis patients under the ‘Jockey Club Early Psychosis’ project.
+Coming from a multicultural background and having worked in Hong Kong, the United Kingdom, Australia and Singapore, Marian has substantial experiences working with diverse population groups.